Mod4rchive/termux-yt-dlp-android-11/README.md

 # termux-yt-dlp

-Bash script to setup yt-dlp in Termux
+Bash script to setup yt-dlp in Termux (working for android 11 storage update)

 ## How to install